Nesquehoning Mountain: History

-The Nesquehoning Creek valley consists of some residential and industrial development.
+The Nesquehoning Creek Valley consists of some residential and industrial development.
 Urban development is concentrated in the Borough of Nesquehoning and Hometown along the climb to Barnesville, where the transportation corridor can drop down into the Mahanoy Creek Valley.
-In 1830 Lehigh Coal & Navigation Company operating manager Josiah White opened mining digs at overt anthracite outcroppings in Room Run ravine (Also spelled Rhume Run), and built a self-acting plane (funicular) railroad two miles downstream to the company's Lehigh Canal.
+In 1830, Lehigh Coal & Navigation Company operating manager Josiah White opened mining digs at overt anthracite outcroppings in Room Run ravine, and built a self-acting plane funicular railroad two miles downstream to the company's Lehigh Canal.

 Large areas in the valley have been disturbed by coal mining related activities, including a majority of terrains down-crest inside the Panther Creek Valley.
 While the ridge has been extensively mined, most of the digging is on the higher and less steep side of the mountain within the Panther Creek Valley.
-Much of the runoff from strip mines is retained in abandoned pits, and shaft mines from the Nesquehoning Creek side have been rare, the sole exception being the mine converted into the Lehigh and Susquehanna Railroad's Hauto Tunnel in 1872, and therefore lesser amounts of surface runoff is discharged into Nesquehoning Creek.
+Much of the runoff from strip mines is retained in abandoned pits, and shaft mines from the Nesquehoning Creek side have been rare, the sole exception being the mine converted into the Lehigh and Susquehanna Railroad's Hauto Tunnel in 1872, and lesser amounts of surface runoff is discharged into Nesquehoning Creek.

+Watersheds

+Nesquehoning Creek originates both in a forested area on the slopes of Broad Mountain at an elevation somewhat in excess of 1360 ft on USGS topological maps, and above the Tamaqua Gap cut by the Little Schuylkill River and Tamaqua in a saddle pass connecting with Broad Mountain.

+It flows south for about 2 mi then turns to the northeast and flows into Greenwood Lake.
+Approximately 600 ft downstream from the spillway, it discharges into Lake Hauto.
+It then continues to the northeast in a relatively narrow valley flowing past the ravine now traversed by U.S. Route 209 climbing up Room Run to the upper foot of Mount Pisgah above the divide from Panther Creek.
+The stream then travels down a narrow undeveloped section to its confluence with the Lehigh River.